 A little over a year ago, my beloved little Xbox 360 Elite decided to take a dirt nap.
 No more Netflix, no more games, no more MP3 / AVI / DVD-MS / Media Center on my big TV.
 Just three flashing lights, taunting my soul.
+If this happens to you and now you want to try new games that can be easy accessed from your computer, when planning to buy one, you might want to check this new post on Gaming marketplace scams.

 It was the fabled ‘Red Ring of Death’.